www.scantips.com

 (1.15 x 1.235 x 1.104 x 0.948 x 1.121 x 1.20 - 1) x 100 = 99.95351% gain.

-This - 1 is the same 1x just mentioned for initial value.
+This 1 is the same 1x just mentioned for the initial value.
 We don't need to know its value to compute gain, like from stock prices.
+The first 1.15 is that 1 initial value plus its 15% gain (adding 0.15).
+The -1 at the end subtracts the initial value, leaving the gain.
+This comparison of the two 99.95351% numbers seems pretty close.

 See the 3rd calculator below (Compounding of Yearly Total Return Percent) which does this.
 Morningstar.com shows ten past years of these annual Total Return % numbers (includes reinvested dividends, which for stocks are at the Price vs Fair Value tab, and for funds are at the Performance tab), and a direct copy and paste works.